ghga-de/milestones-docs/57-monkfish/technical_specification.md

 in MongoDB that are outside the scope of the component services, but also unwieldy to manage in piecemeal code adaptations.
-A dedicated service can offer a simple solution to this problem and allow test bed services and processes to programmatically seed, reset, and modify databases through a single API.
+A dedicated service can offer a simple solution to this problem and allow test bed services and processes to programmatically seed, reset, modify and examine databases through a single API.

 ### Included/Required:
 The implementation of the SMS should include a token-secured RESTful API that interacts